ajackson-x/ajackson.me/src/pages/about-me.md

 title: About me
 ---

-I am a Product Manager ...
+I am a Product Manager with a technical business analysis background in fintech and a strong track record delivering products for 8+ years.

+I drive teams to learn and adapt, fostering teamwork and a client-first mindset.

 [/contact](mailto:andrewdurbanjackson@gmail.com)